nawabahmadreshi/documentation/pages/features/search.md

 A user interaction is any interaction with a piece of content, for example a user viewing a content, watching a video, adding an item to the cart, favoriting an item, etc. For a complete list of User interaction events see our [BranchUniversalObject documentation]({{base.url}}}/getting-started/branch-universal-object/guide/android/#usercompletedaction).

-### (instance of BranchUniversalObject).deleteFromSamsungSearch
+### (instance of BranchUniversalObject).deleteFromSamsungSearch()

 This method deletes the content from the on-device index using the canonical identifier as the reference.

 You should call this method on an instance of a `BranchUniversalObject` when you no longer want this piece of content in the index.
 This should rarely be called by a developer but if you want more control on content in the index, you can use this method to delete content as you see fit.

-### deleteAllSearchableContent()
+### BranchUniversalObject.deleteAllFromSamsungSearch()

-This method deletes all associated content from your app in the on-device index.
+This static method deletes all associated content from your app in the on-device index.

 You should call this method when a user logs out of your app and your app has personal content in it.
 For example a note taking application, when a user logs out, you can delete all associated content in the on-device index to prevent leaking personal information

-## Usage Limits and Guidelines
+## Usage limits and guidelines

 The on-device index will proactively prevent developers from indexing content beyond our rate limits to preserve the user experience on resource constraints on-device.